elok/CarND-Advanced-Lane-Lines/README.md

 I have a master function called find_lane() in file model.py and given the RGB channels of the binary warped image, it finds the lane lines using various methods.
 This method is called ONCE per image. calc_line() is another helper function and is called multiple times to find the most optimal line.
 Given a binary warped image and the polynomial coefficients for the left and right lane, calc_line() will calculate the polynomial fits and then check if it makes sense.
 If it doesn't make sense, then this method will be called again with other parameters.

-Binary warped image:
+Binary warped image:<br>
 <img src="./output_images/straight_lines1_binary_warped.jpg" width="50%" height="50%">

-Binary warped image with plotted line:
+Binary warped image with plotted line:<br>
 <img src="./output_images/straight_lines1_binary_warped_lane_line_plotted.png" width="50%" height="50%">

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.